 \subsection{Reader's guide}

-Section \ref{sec:defs} introduces our definitions and notation and gives a formal statement of our main result, Theorem \ref{theorem:AbsSpanDropsAndGeneralized}.
-Section \ref{sec:DropProofs} introduces the notion of a maximal $1$-dilation for free spectrahedrops and shows that maximal $1$-dilations in a bounded free spectrahedrop reduce the dimension of the dilation subspace.
-Section \ref{sec:GenProofs} is the equivalent of Section \ref{sec:DropProofs} in the case of generalized free spectrahedra.
-Section \ref{sec:DropVSGen} discusses the relationship between generalized free spectrahedra and free spectrahedrops and gives an example of a generalized free spectrahedron that is not a free spectrahedrop.
+Section \ref{sec:defs} introduces our definitions and notation and gives a formal statement of our main results, Theorem \ref{theorem:AbsSpanGeneralized} and Theorem \ref{theorem:ComplexReductionToReals}.
+Section \ref{sec:GenProofs} introduces the notion of a maximal $1$-dilation for generalized free spectrahedra and shows that maximal $1$-dilations in a bounded generalized free spectrahedra reduce the dimension of the dilation subspace.
+Section \ref{sec:RealVSComplex} shows how to reduce from spanning over the complexes to spanning over the reals for matrix convex sets that are closed under complex conjugation.